alejo4373/backend-development-bootcamp/session_1.md

   VALUES('alejandrofranco@pursuit.org', 'Alejandro', 'Franco', '917-555-1234');
 ```

-💡 Note that the order of the list in parenthesis is important in both lines.
+💡 Note that in the first line you specify what columns you want to insert into and on the second line we pass the values we want there.
+The order of both lists in parenthesis is important.

 💡 We are not specifying the `id` column because it will automatically be created at insertion time and incremented (i.e its type is `SERIAL`).